 Cute Owl Craft

 This cute owl craft will get your child excited about fall and Halloween!
-Prepare for autumn by creating a cute owl peek-a-boo card.
-Make this beautiful card with your child by creating and cutting out complex shapes, then layering and arranging them to make an owl.
+Make this beautiful card with your child by creating and cutting out complex shapes, and then layering and arranging them to make an owl.
 When closed, the flaps of the card turn into the bark of a tree, with the owl peeking out from behind.
 Open the card to reveal a moon against a dark sky.
 Spooky and elegant, this cute owl craft is the perfect way to celebrate the transition of seasons and, of course, it makes for the perfect Halloween activity!

 What You Need: